FYDE-S2020/arduino-lab-1-jmv-ut/Report.md

 11. list one pro and one con of SPI

-Pro: Faster than the other forms
+Pro: Faster than the other forms (no start and stop bits)
 Con: requires more connections/hardware to run.

 12. list one pro and one con of I2C